 Quicker Turnaround Time

 Digital printers offer cost savings, certainly when considering short-run print; this relates to printing of a relatively small volume, such as up to 500 prints (subject to project specification).
-The reason for the cost-saving is that unlike litho printing which requires significant set-up prior to the actual print, digital printing works directly from a relevant file.
+The reason for the cost saving is that unlike litho printing which requires significant set-up prior to the actual print, digital printing works direct from a relevant file.

 One of the inherent benefits of digital print is the ability to make changes without the need to recreate new plates (as used in litho printing); this makes digital printing a versatile and useful option.
 Changes can be made quickly, within the relevant software, and printed out in a fraction of the time compared with litho printing.